Tearsheet

 Share Repurchases

-• NSTS Bancorp announced a stock repurchase program on December 21, 2023.
+• NSTS Bancorp announced the authorization of a stock repurchase program on December 21, 2023.

 Share Issuance

-• NSTS Bancorp completed its initial public offering (IPO) on January 18, 2022, in connection with its conversion to a stock form of organization.
+• NSTS Bancorp completed its stock offering in connection with its conversion on January 18, 2022.

 • The company sold 5,290,000 shares of common stock at $10.00 per share in its subscription offering, generating gross proceeds of approximately $52.9 million.

-• In connection with the conversion, 107,959 shares of common stock and $150,000 in cash were issued to the NSTS Charitable Foundation, Inc.
+• As part of the conversion, NSTS Bancorp issued 107,959 shares of common stock and $150,000 in cash to the NSTS Charitable Foundation, Inc.

 Outbound Investments